dqops/dqo/docs/dqo-concepts/checks/index.md

       labels:
       - This is the column that is analyzed for data quality issues
 ```

 The `spec` section contains the details of the table, including the target schema and table name.

-The `timestamp_columns` section specifies the column names for various timestamps in the data.
+The `timestamp_columns` section specifies the column names for various timestamps in the table.
+This section is
+used to identify the columns used for timeliness checks and to run [partitioned checks](./partition-checks/partition-checks.md).

 The `columns` section lists the columns in the table which has configured checks.
 In this example the column named
 `target_column` has a configured check `profile_nulls_percent`.
 This means that the sensor reads the percentage of null
 values in `target_column`.
 If the percentage exceeds a certain threshold, an error, warning, or fatal message will
 be raised.

+The structure of the table configuration file is described in the [configuring checks](./configuring-checks.md) section.

 ## Data quality results

 In DQOps, data quality results (metrics captured by the [data quality sensor](../sensors/sensors.md)) are stored as Apache
-Parquet files following the Apache Hive compatible folder tree, partitioned by connection name, table name, and month.
+Parquet files following the Apache Hive compatible folder tree, partitioned by the connection name, table name, and month.
-For example, alerts for September 2022 for a single table would be stored in a file
+For example, data quality issues for September 2022 for a single table would be stored in a file
-`.data/rule_results/c=conn_bq_17/t=austin_311.311_service_requests/m=2022-09-01/rule_results.0.parquet`.
+`.data/check_results/c=conn_bq_17/t=austin_311.311_service_requests/m=2022-09-01/check_results.0.parquet`.

 The sensor data are stored locally, allowing true multi-cloud data collection without accessing any sensitive data
 through an external cloud or SaaS solution.